Mo-kham/Spam-Detection-/README.md

 After Reviewing mutiple spam emails and doing a word choice catagerzition for the most used words , in order to create a model prediction which will act as a first line of defence in this war against spam emails .

+The data is gathered from muttipule sides from the world making it a great hit for scammers .